The kingdom, the power, the glory

 speaking of your breathtaking deeds.

-6 People will recount your powerful miracles
+6 People will describe your powerful miracles

 and I will acclaim your greatness.